mwarning/openwrt-examples/README.md

 ### Install/Test Packages

-To test your program you need to login into your router (telnet or ssh).
+To test your program you need to login in to your router (telnet or ssh).

 * example1:
 You can execute `example1` or `/etc/init.d/example1 start` on the console.
 The application will show a short message before it disconnects from the console and runs for some seconds as background process before it exits.
 The duration can be configured in /etc/config/example1.

 * example2: